 - Participation in mandatory education courses; and

-- Fines and towing bills.
+- Fines and Tow Bills.

 A conviction for impaired driving can have many negative consequences on your future.
 You may experience difficulties securing employment in the field of your choice, especially in roles that require driving.
 The lifelong criminal record that results from a conviction can also hinder immigration and travel.
 You will almost certainly face higher insurance premiums as well.